d12frosted/elpa-mirror/gnu/consult-readme.txt

     which builds on the default completion UI (development currently [discontinued]).

-  You can integrated Consult with special programs or with other packages in the wider Emacs ecosystem.
+  You can integrate Consult with special programs or with other packages in the wider Emacs ecosystem.
 You may want to install some of theses packages depending on your preferences and requirements.

   • [consult-ag]: Support for the [Silver Searcher] in the style of `consult-grep'.